Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

 I had assumed that when I run ``make`` it looks for a default target and runs that.
-But as we see here, the first thing that goes on is to check to see if the Makefile is being used is itself out of date.
+But as we see here, the first thing that goes on is to check to see if the Makefile being used is itself out of date.
 If that is the situation, then the Makefile will get recreated and you start again.